Naked Wedding Dresses | The Debate

 Images Credit: Rex

-The debates around appropriateness continues despite being so popular among brides; and if you are a keen follower of bridal fashion, you will have noticed that some parody the overtly sexy and sheer materials purposely designed to expose parts of the body, breast and torso like never seen before.
+The debate around the appropriateness of sheer see through wedding dresses continues despite the style growing in popularity among younger brides; and, if you are a keen follower of bridal fashion, you will have noticed that some parody the overtly sexy and sheer materials purposely designed to expose parts of the body, breast and torso like never seen before.
 Whilst others, attempt to sell the idea as a way to reclaim femininity, as though it is perfectly natural to want to walk down the aisle semi naked.

 “Simple, elegant gowns for women who want to look and feel like a naturally elegant woman“